jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

       (vii) an assemblage consisting of 2 or more items referred to in subparagraphs (i) to (vi)
   - **airport** is defined in section HR 7(2) (Meaning of airport operator’s activities) for the purposes of that section
   - **airport asset** is defined in section HR 6(7) (Airport operator’s assets) for the purposes of that section
-  - **airport authority** is defined in section 2 of the Airport Authorities Act 1966
+  - **airport authority** means—
+    (a) an airport authority as defined in section 2 of the Airport Authorities Act 1966:
+    (b) an airport operator as defined in section 5 of the Civil Aviation Act 2023
   - **airport operator** means the Crown, acting by and through the Minister of Transport, and any local authority that is an airport authority, in their respective capacities as joint venturers under a joint venture agreement
   - **airport operator’s activities** is defined in section HR 7 (Meaning of airport operator’s activities) for the purposes of sections HR 5 and HR 6 (which relate to airport operators)
   - **amalgamated company** means—